vrbarros/ocr-expense-report/README.md

 # OCR Expense Report

 🔬 Study project from FIAP MBA Software Engineer phase 3.
-OCR with open-source lib to extract information from invoices for expense reports.
+OCR with to extract information from invoices for expense reports.

 # Problem